Smarter, Faster, Stronger: How Distributed Workforce Analytics Software Improves Business KPIs

 - “I’m looking at learning solutions–particularly in the areas of leadership development and career self-management–that are completely integrated with learners’ work,”–Monique Valcour, keynote speaker, executive coach, Harvard Business Review contributor, management professor, and facilitator.

 Monique believes that one way to develop the capacity for continuous self-directed learning is to make use of blended learning.
 This kind of learning should include bite-sized lessons available at the learner’s convenience on mobile platforms combined with an iterative process of designing individual learning experiments to use on the job, and then harvesting learning from experiments with facilitators and peers.

 - “One-to-one personalized learning paths and more science applied to training,”–Debbie McGrath, founder and chief instigator of HR.com.

 Debbie has connected a lot of great companies with resources to wisely manage a people side of the business.
-McGrath believes that in the future the distributed workforce will be very important since companies will want to work with the best talent across the globe to get the job done.
+McGrath believes that in the future the distributed and deskless workforce will be very important since companies will want to work with the best talent across the globe to get the job done.
 That’s why training of remote employees needs to be addressed carefully by providing personalized learning paths that will take into account employee’s preferred learning styles, their education background, knowledge and skills gaps.
 Also, she believes that employers have a responsibility to provide their distributed teams with all the necessary tools to ensure a smooth workflow.

 We thank all the amazing women who are contributing to their organizations’ growth and innovation and help employees to learn more effectively than ever before.
 The stronger and more diverse the L&D community is, the more prosperity businesses will achieve around the globe.